itsronalds/itsronalds/README.md

 * Tracking and management of heavy-duty vehicles app

-* Report Panel made with React JS and Python Flask Framework
+* Report Panel made with React JS and REST API server made with Python Flask Framework

 * Webhook processing API REST server made with Python Flask Framework, also integrations with services as HID Global for the biometric process and ID-PAL for the secure user data processing